Roof Replacement in Cedar Park, TX | RoofsOnly.com

 The Replacement Process: No Surprises

 Every roof replacement starts with a real inspection.
 We check the shingle surface, all penetrations — pipe boots, vents, skylights — flashing at any wall-to-roof transitions, ridge and soffit ventilation, gutters for granule accumulation, and the decking.
 On Cedar Park homes from the 2000s, we regularly find inadequate attic ventilation.
 Not unusual for that era of construction, but it’s been quietly cooking the roof from the inside out for years.
-Addressing ventilation during a replacement rather than ignoring it extends the life of the new roof meaningfully.
-That’s worth having the conversation about upfront.
+Addressing ventilation during a replacement rather than ignoring it extends the life of the new roof.
+That conversation is worth having upfront.

 All jobs are full tear-off.
 We don’t layer new shingles over old ones.
 It adds weight, traps heat, conceals the true decking condition, and voids the manufacturer warranty.
 Cedar Park’s established neighborhoods have mature landscaping — established trees, planted beds, flagstone paths — and we protect all of it.
 Tarps during tear-off.
 Magnetic nail rollers run on every job.
 Debris hauled the same day.